-- Paper Structure
+Paper Structure

-- The paper is designed to teach the principles of anatomy and physiology pertaining to the bladder and bowel, including neuroanatomy.
-It will cover pharmacology relevant to continence management and principles of history taking and relevant symptomology.
+	The paper is designed to teach the principles of anatomy and physiology pertaining to the bladder and bowel, including neuroanatomy.
+It will cover pharmacology relevant to continence management.
+Principles of history taking and relevant symptomology will also be taught.

 	- Teaching Arrangements

-- The paper is taught via two 4-day compulsory block courses in Christchurch in March and June, plus some evening audioconferences on March 9, March 30, April 27 & May 18 2021 and the use of an interactive web-based tool (Moodle).
+	The paper is taught via two 3-day compulsory block courses in Christchurch likely to be in March and June, plus some evening audioconferences on March 9, March 30, April 27 & May 18 2021 and the use of an interactive web-based tool (Moodle).

 	- Graduate Attributes Emphasised